alcheon-llc/apkg/README.rst

 =======================
-AurumOS Package Manager
+aurumOS Package Manager
 =======================

 Introduction
 ------------
-Welcome to the AurumOS Package Manager (APKG) documentation.
-APKG is a powerful package manager designed specifically for AurumOS, the advanced operating system developed by ALCHEON.
+Welcome to the aurumOS Package Manager (AURPKG) documentation.
+APKG is a powerful package manager designed specifically for aurumOS, the advanced operating system developed by ALCHEON.
 It simplifies the process of installing, updating, and managing software packages on your AurumOS system.

 Features
 --------